brycewoodland/Famfolio/README.md

 ## Overview

 Welcome to the Famfolio Portfolio!
+This repository contains the project "Famfolio" that my team and I worked on the last 4 weeks of the semester.
 Famfolio is a project designed to allow users to upload various forms and media and store them.

+## Prerequisites

-## create-svelte
+### create-svelte

 Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/main/packages/create-svelte).

-## Creating a project
+### Creating a project

 If you're seeing this, you've probably already done this step.
 Congrats!